 The CWC's process is different from the process used by the LSOHC.
 The council largely makes recommendations for programs at state agencies based on agency input, rather than evaluating specific projects.
-The council is required to produce a report with their recommendations by December 1 of each even-numbered year.
+The council is required to produce a report with their recommendations by January 15 of each odd-numbered year.
 The governor and the legislature then use those recommendations to craft the state's budget for the next biennium.